 Mission: Wodify keeps working to transform fitness with technology, deliver powerful data, streamline gym operations, and connect a global community of athletes.

-I have been working at Wodify (Less than a year)
+I have been working at Wodify full-time (More than a year)

 Advice to Management

-I applied through a recruiter.
-I interviewed at Wodify (Cherry Hill, NJ (US)) in April-2017.
+I applied online.
+The process took 2 weeks.
+I interviewed at Wodify (Cherry Hill, NJ (US)).